-"Edit Calibration dialog box" on page 329 describes how to use all the items in this dialog box, but this short procedure mentions the essential items:
+"Edit Calibration dialog box" on page 336 describes how to use all the items in this dialog box, but this short procedure mentions the essential items:

 - 1. Type a name into the Name text box. - 2.
 Choose the type of measurement you are making from the Measurements as pop-up menu drop-down list. - 3.
-Measure the dot coverage percentages from densitometer readings taken from the target that you chose in the procedure "Choosing the correct exposure" on page 307 and enter these values into the labeled boxes for calibration data.
-(The Import button allows you to import data values taken from a file

-Note: Each value you enter must be consistently greater than the preceding value (or less than it if you are using a negative film or meter).

-The Smooth button allows you to smooth the ends of the graph (and by doing so, the values of the calibration set) in small steps.
-If a set of values are out of range or non-monotonic a warning will appear when you try to exit from the dialog.

-4. In the Warning / Selection Criteria panel, enter the settings used to create the target: resolution, dot shape, screen frequency, exposure, and say whether it applies to both negative and positive settings.

-Note: If you create a calibration set from the Edit Page Setup dialog box, you need only select the Warning / Selection Criteria check boxes.
+Measure the dot coverage percentages from densitometer readings taken from the target that you chose in the procedure "Choosing the correct exposure" on page 314 and enter these values into the labeled boxes for calibration data.
+(The Import button allows you to import data values taken from a file, which can be generated by a separate program, Genlin.
+See Appendix C, "Using Genlin" on page 411 for use of the program and see page 342 for details of how to read the file.) - Note: Each value you enter must be consistently greater than the preceding value (or less than it if you are using a negative film or meter). - The Smooth button allows you to smooth the ends of the graph (and by doing so, the values of the calibration set) in small steps.
+If a set of values are out of range or non-monotonic a warning will appear when you try to exit from the dialog. - 4.
+In the Warning / Selection Criteria panel, enter the settings used to create the target: resolution, dot shape, screen frequency, exposure, and say whether it applies to both negative and positive settings. - Note: If you create a calibration set from the Edit Page Setup dialog box, you need only select the Warning / Selection Criteria check boxes.
 The RIP takes the default settings from the Page Setup you are editing.